vstankatz/Dont_Anagram-A_Ton_Grandma/README.md

 * _The terminal will then display the result of the anagram and antigram comparison, if you'd like to try again press "y" and repeat, if finished press "n"._

 ## Known Bugs
-_If running on a windows machine and using GitBash the terminal will not display the prompts properly, instead use GitBash to do everything including running "chmod +x interface.rb", then open the same file with windows Command Prompt to run "./interface.rb"._
+_If running on a windows machine and using GitBash the terminal will not display the prompts properly, instead use GitBash to do everything including running "chmod +x interface.rb", then open the same file with windows Command Prompt to run "interface.rb"._

 ## Technologies Suggested
 * _Ruby 2.5.1_